nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **<ins>When in the inspect window**

-Deletes the specified delivery from the delivery list of a contact.
-Everything else is the same as mentioned in the main window section of this command.
+Deletes the specified delivery or deliveries from the delivery list of a contact.
+* The same rules apply as in the main window section.

 Examples:
 * `delete 2` deletes the 2nd delivery in the delivery list of the inspected contact.